Beam-wi/tritonserver/docs/model_management.md

 UNAVAILABLE and will not be available for inferencing.

 Changes to the model repository will be detected and Triton will attempt to load and unload models as necessary based on those changes.
-When attempting to reload an already loaded model, if the reload fails for any reason the already loaded model will be unchanged and will remain loaded.
-If the reload succeeds, the newly loaded model will replace the already loaded model without any loss of availability for the model.

 Changes to the model repository may not be detected immediately because Triton polls the repository periodically.
 You can control the polling interval with the --repository-poll-secs option.
-The console log or the [model ready protocol](https://github.com/kubeflow/kfserving/blob/master/docs/predict-api/v2/required_api.md) or the index operation of the [model control protocol](protocol/extension_model_repository.md) can be used to determine when model repository changes have taken effect.
+The console log or the [model ready protocol](https://github.com/kubeflow/kfserving/blob/master/docs/predict-api/v2/required_api.md) or the index operation of the [model control protocol](protocols/extension_model_repository.md) can be used to determine when model repository changes have taken effect.

 **WARNING: There is no synchronization between when Triton polls the